China–Zambia relations: The Kafue Gorge Lower Power Station

-Political relations
+Political issues

 Zambia follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 In July 2019, UN ambassadors of 37 countries, including Zambia, signed a joint letter to the United Nations Human Rights Council defending China's persecution of Uyghurs.
 Zambia was one of 16 countries that defended China in 2019 but did not do so in 2020.
 In June 2020, Zambia was one of 53 countries that backed the Hong Kong national security law at the United Nations.

+In May 2026, the RightsCon annual conference, scheduled to take place in Zambia, was cancelled due to pressure from the Chinese government.
+The conference's sponsor, Access Now, wrote that it was "told that diplomats from the People's Republic of China (PRC) were putting pressure on the Government of Zambia because Taiwanese civil society participants were planning to join us in person."

 Controversies

 Sino-Zambian social relations

 High numbers of Chinese immigrants, with more than 3,000 in the late 1990s to 20,000 in 2017, have been accompanied by increasing interest and investments from China into Zambia since the turn of the century.

 The People's Republic of China have been criticised heavily by much of the Zambian population for their involvement.
 They see this continued engagement has been mostly negative for Zambia, and has caused aid dependency, fuelled corruption, and caused economic disparities.

 The 2006 presidential election showed a good representation of the anti-Chinese sentiment in Zambia, with political figure Sata (who then became president later in 2011) gaining a lot of popularity using his anti-PRC rhetoric as his main approach.